 Mistakes happen.
-Sometimes things go wrong and you need to make things as there were before.
+Sometimes things go wrong and you need to make things as they were before.

-Every time you close ReadCube, it keeps a backup of how it exists in that moment.
-When you next open the app and close it again, another backup is made.
+Every time you close ReadCube the ReadCube (legacy) desktop app, it keeps a backup of how it exists in that moment.
+When you reopen the app and close it again, another backup is made.
 The third time the app is closed, the new backup which is created pushes the first one out; at any given time, ReadCube keeps backups from the last two times the application was closed.

 If you need to restore ReadCube from one of those two backups, here is how to do so on a Mac.

-Now, re-launch ReadCube and it will load with the last backup!
+Now, re-launch the ReadCube legacy desktop application and it will load with the last backup!